dnjackson/eos/content/drafts/Noosphere.md

 	  purpose access to and restoring of old versions principle
 	    // if you register p as previous version of o,
-	    // then you'll get p if you ask for o's previous register (o, p); getPrev (o, p') {p' = p}
+	    // you'll get p if you ask for o's previous version register (o, p); getPrev (o, p') {p' = p}
 	  state
 		  previous: Object -> lone Object